 Transfer & Visiting Students

-The deadline for the Fall Transfer/Visiting Application is July 15.
-There is no fee to apply.
+- The deadline for the Fall Transfer/Visiting Application is July 15.

 Admission will be based primarily upon the applicant's law school academic record and to a lesser degree the applicant's pre-law qualifications.
 Only applicants transferring from a law school that is a full member of the American Bar Association (ABA) will be considered for admission.
 Since the UC College of Law enrolls a small entering class, the space available varies from year to year.
 No applicant will be admitted who is not in good standing with a law school previously attended.